the2dl/supaseatwo/README.md

 - **User Authentication:** Secure user login with bcrypt hashing.
 - **File Uploads and Downloads:** Seamless upload and download of files via Supabase storage.
 - **Command Execution:** Execute commands on the agent using native Windows API functions.
+- **Shellcode Injection:** Execute shellcode from on-machine or in memory, both execute into explorer.exe.
 - **Status Updates:** Real-time updates of agent status.

 ## Installation